“The team is improving” Gebremedin Haile

 Brook Genene

 Brook is a football writer who focuses on sports injuries.
 He has previously written on local sports for Soccer Ethiopia and Ethiopian Business Review magazine.
-He also has over a decade of experience covering the Bundesliga and German football for several outlets.

 Related Posts